-XSendExtensionEvent can generate BadClass, BadDevice, BadValue, and BadWindow errors.
+XSendExtensionEvent can generate BadClass , BadDevice , BadValue , and BadWindow errors.

-2.3.12.
 Getting Motion History

-XDeviceTimeCoord XGetDeviceMotionEvents(display, device, start, stop, nevents_return, mode_return, axis_count_return); Display display; XDevice device; Time start, stop; int nevents_return; int mode_return; int axis_count_return; Specifies the connection to the X server. display Specifies the desired device. device Specifies the start time. start stop Specifies the stop time. nevents_return Returns the number of positions in the motion buffer returned for this request. mode return Returns the mode of the nevents information.
-The mode will be one of the following: Absolute or Relative. axis count return

-Returns the number of axes reported in each of the positions returned.
+XDeviceTimeCoord XGetDeviceMotionEvents(axis_count return), display, device, stop, nevents_return, mode return, axis_count_return); display Specifies the connection to the X server. device Specifies the desired device. start Specifies the start time. stop Specifies the stop time. nevents_return Returns the number of positions in buffer returned for this request. the motion mode_return Returns the mode of the nevents in The mode will be one of the Absolute or Relative . axis_count_return Returns the number of axes report of the positions returned. rted in each